ooaklee/ghatd/docs/getting-started/reminder/README.md

 - `user_id`: the owner of the reminder.
 - `target_type`: the kind of thing the reminder relates to.
 - `target_id`: the concrete target object, if applicable.
-- `target_time`: the UTC due time.
+- `target_time`: the local wall-clock due time, initially `HH:MM`.
-- `timezone`: the user's timezone for local display and admin analysis.
+- `timezone`: the user's IANA timezone.
+Defaults to `UTC` when omitted.
+- `next_due_at`: the UTC timestamp scheduler queries use for the next due occurrence.
 - `status`: `active`, `disabled`, `completed`, or `deleted`.
 - `task_data`: optional structured data for the host application.